Abeyy/MikMak/README.md

 * __Carousel__

    Create an image carousel.
 This simple app should feature an image, along with two buttons [<] and [>], which cause the image to change the the previous or next, respectively.
 Refer to this [W3 Schools](https://www.w3schools.com/howto/howto_js_slideshow.asp) link if this task seems ambiguous.

-### Notes

-* Feel free to add styles and comments to your solution as you see fit.
-* Expectation is that this challenge will take a few hours at most, and can be completed within 5 business days after receiving it.
-* Commit your changes to the master branch of your forked repo.
-* Let adam@mikmak.tv know when you're finished, or if you have any questions!